-Self-Directed Personal Assistance Services are personal assistance services like those described above (help with bathing, dressing, meal preparation, light housekeeping) that are directed by the member or member's designated representative.
+Self-directed personal assistance services are personal assistance services like those described above (help with bathing, getting dressed, meal preparation, light housekeeping) that are directed by the member or member's designated representative.
 This approach to receiving personal assistance services allows the member or member's representative to provide specific direction to the provider about their needs and preferences.
 This approach ensures that the service will meet the member's needs.